indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Setting qmail-local to verify DKIM signatures

-On your host which serves as your incoming gateway for your local domains, it only makes sense to do DKIM verification with qmail-local
+On your host which serves as your incoming gateway for your local domains, it only makes sense to do DKIM verification with <b>qmail-local</b>

 ```
 $ sudo /bin/bash